mkner/robo-time/docs/functions.rst

   from **(x0,y0)** at relative angle **theta**

-  Useful for getting the point of a remote object when using ranging sensors For example, IR sensors, that return distance at a known sensor mounting angle theta relative to robots frame forward heading when robot is at current position (x0,y0)
+  Useful for getting the point of a remote object when using ranging sensors For example, IR sensors, that return distance from a known sensor mounted at angle theta relative to robots frame forward heading when robot is at current position (x0,y0)

   :param  x0: start pos x